kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ### Test Plan

 - Add e2e tests for ClusterNetworkPolicy resource
-  - Ensure `Empower`rules are always allowed
+  - Ensure `Empower`rules are excepted
   - Ensure `Deny` rules override all allowed traffic in the cluster, except for `Empower` traffic.
   - Ensure `Allow` rules override K8s NetworkPolicies
   - Ensure that in stacked ClusterNetworkPolicies/K8s NetworkPolicies, the following precedence is maintained aggregated `Deny` rules > aggregated `Allow` rules > K8s NetworkPolicy rules
 - Add e2e tests for ClusterDefaultNetworkPolicy resource
   - Ensure that in absence of ClusterNetworkPolicy rules and K8s NetworkPolicy rules, ClusterDefaultNetworkPolicy rules are observed
-  - Ensure that K8s NetworkPolicies override DefaultNetworkPolicies by applying policies to the same workloads
+  - Ensure that K8s NetworkPolicies override ClusterDefaultNetworkPolicies by applying policies to the same workloads
-  - Ensure that stacked DefaultNetworkPolicies are additive in nature
+  - Ensure that stacked ClusterDefaultNetworkPolicies are additive in nature
 - e2e test cases must cover ingress and egress rules
 - e2e test cases must cover port-ranges, named ports, integer ports etc
 - e2e test cases must cover various combinations of `podSelector` in `appliedTo` and ingress/egress rules
 - e2e test cases must cover various combinations of `namespaceSelector` in `appliedTo`
 - e2e test cases must cover various combinations of `namespaces` in ingress/egress rules
-  - Ensure that `self` field works as expected
+  - Ensure that namespace matching strategies work as expected
 - Add unit tests to test the validation logic which shall be introduced for cluster-scoped policy resources
   - Ensure that `self` field cannot be set along with `selector` within `namespaces`
   - Test cases for fields which are shared with NetworkPolicy, like `ipBlock`, `endPort` etc.